The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 About the Riviera Maya Cenotes

-The Yucatan is like a giant sponge, with hundreds of kilometres connected through a network of underground rivers and cave systems.
+The Yucatan in Mexico is like a giant sponge, with hundreds of kilometers connected through a network of underground rivers and cave systems.
 There are over 4,000 known cenotes in the Riviera Maya region and so far, seven of the world’s ten longest mapped underground waterways exist beneath the Yucatan Peninsula.

 The Riviera Maya contains both of the top two largest underwater cave systems in the world.
 The Sac Actun System (Sistema Sac Actun) meaning “white cave system” is the most impressive at 347 kilometers (215 miles) long.
 The other is the Ox Bel Ha system (meaning Three Paths of Water) is famous for containing a number of prehistoric human skeletons and cenotes in this system were thought to be important sites for ritual burial.